GoogleChrome/developer.chrome.com/site/en/docs/web-platform/bfcache-notrestoredreasons/index.md

 Modern browsers provide an optimization feature for history navigation called the [back/forward cache](https://web.dev/bfcache/) (bfcache).
 This enables an instant loading experience when users go back to a page they have already visited.
 Pages can be blocked from entering the bfcache or get evicted while in bfcache for different reasons, some required by a specification and some specific to browser implementations.

-Previously, there was no way for developers to find out why their pages were blocked from using the bfcache in the field tough there was a [test in Chrome dev tools](https://web.dev/bfcache/#test-to-ensure-your-pages-are-cacheable).
+Previously, there was no way for developers to find out why their pages were blocked from using the bfcache in the field, though there was a [test in Chrome dev tools](https://web.dev/bfcache/#test-to-ensure-your-pages-are-cacheable).
 To enable monitoring in the field, the [`PerformanceNavigationTiming`](https://developer.mozilla.org/docs/Web/API/PerformanceNavigationTiming) class has been extended to include a `notRestoredReasons` property.
-This returns an object containing information on all frames present in the document:
+This returns an object containing related information on all frames present in the document:

  * Details such as frame `id` and `name`, to help identify them in the HTML.
  * Whether they were blocked from using the bfcache.